Drop + Sennheiser/EPOS PC38X Headphones Review

 Differences Between Sizes And Variants

 The Drop + Sennheiser PC38X are open-back gaming headphones made in collaboration with Drop and Sennheiser/EPOS.
-They offer a similar overall performance to the Sennheiser Game One Gaming Headset, although they have a slightly warmer sound profile and come with an additional pair of velour earpads.
-However, their passive soundstage doesn't seem as immersive as the Astro A40 TR Headset + MixAmp Pro 2019.
-If you're looking for a similar pair of open-back gaming headphones with a less steep price, it could be worth it to check out the Drop + Sennheiser/EPOS PC37X, which have a slightly different look.
+They offer a similar overall performance to the Sennheiser Game One Gaming Headset, although they come with an additional pair of velour earpads.
+However, they lack features like an EQ and microphone settings found on software-supported gaming headphones like the Astro A50 X. If you're looking for a similar pair of open-back gaming headphones with a less steep price, it could be worth it to check out the Drop + Sennheiser/EPOS PC37X, which have a slightly different look.

 Check out our recommendations for the best gaming headphones, the best headsets for PS5, and the best headsets for Xbox Series X|S.